Skip to main content

 Current eligible programs at UNO include Behavioral Health, Biology, Biomechanics, Bioinformatics, Chemistry, Computer Science, Cybersecurity, Emergency Management, Gerontology, IT Innovation, Management Information Systems, Mathematics, Medical Humanities, Molecular and Biomedical Biology, Neuroscience, Pharmaceutical Sciences, Physics, Public Health, Psychology, Architectural Engineering, Civil Engineering, Computer Engineering, Construction Engineering, Construction Management, Electrical Engineering, Environmental Engineering, Pre-Agricultural Engineering, Pre-Biological Systems Engineering and Pre-Mechanical Engineering.

-To apply, submit (1) an Application for Admission by February 1st, (2) ACT/SAT scores through the February test date during senior year, and (3) a FAFSA form.
+For consideration, submit (1) an Application for Admission by February 1st, (2) ACT/SAT scores through the February test date during senior year, and (3) a FAFSA form.

 Back to top